Home Exactech Replacements

 Its replacements are used in high-volume surgical centers such as the Hospital for Special Surgery in New York and Shands Hospital in Gainesville, Florida, where the company is headquartered.

-Plaintiffs allege that the recalled hip, knee and ankle implants failed prematurely, requiring revision surgery.
-So far, the device maker has recalled more than 500,000 knee, hip and ankle prosthetics manufactured between 2004 and August 2021.
+Plaintiffs allege that the recalled joint implants failed prematurely, requiring revision surgery.
+So far, the device maker has recalled more than 600,000 knee, hip, shoulder and ankle prosthetics manufactured between 2004 and August 2021.

 LAWSUIT INFORMATION